bertekg/LogicPicture_UnitySRC/README.md

 # LogicPicture
- Picture logic puzzle game.
-Your gole are colored grid according to number at the side.
+ Logic picture puzzle game.
+Your goal is to color grid according to number on the side.